What is SAP Security?

 Given their importance to business-critical operations, SAP applications need to be secured with the proper tools and teams.
 But, unfortunately, that’s not often the case.

-Current Gaps in SAP Security
+How to Close the Gaps in SAP Security

-The Evolution of Cyberattacks on SAP Applications
+Why Cyberattacks on SAP Applications Have Accelerated and Evolved

-In the last few years, the pace at which attackers are exploiting vulnerabilities in business-critical applications has accelerated–SAP, Oracle, and other SaaS apps are more appealing to cybercriminals than ever.
-Attackers are not only working faster, they are working smarter.
 Onapsis Research Labs, Onapsis’s threat intelligence team dedicated to identifying vulnerabilities and emerging, novel threats to critical enterprise systems, found conclusive evidence that attackers who have sophisticated knowledge of business-critical applications target and exploit unsecured SAP applications.
 This is achieved by using a variety of tactics, techniques, and procedures (TTPs)–not simply making brute-force attempts against the application.
 Our 2021 research report found over 400 confirmed exploitations including more than 100 hands-on attacks on organizations in less than a year.
 The compromised content included data and details from sales, HR, customer personally identifiable information (PII), engineering, intellectual property, and financial information.
-New unprotected SAP applications provisioned in cloud (IaaS) environments are being discovered and compromised in less than three hours, making the window for defenders small and stressing the need to “shift left” and ensure new business-critical applications are provisioned securely from day one.
+New, unprotected SAP applications provisioned in SAP cloud (IaaS) environments are being discovered and compromised in less than three hours, making the window for defenders small and stressing the need to “shift left” and ensure new business-critical applications are provisioned securely from day one.

-Onapsis Research Labs also discovered that there can be as little as 24 hours between the disclosure of a vulnerability and observable scanning by attackers looking for vulnerable systems, and just 72 hours before a functional exploit is available.
-What is particularly alarming from these findings is that many of these software exploits are well-known and have mitigations and/or patches widely available to mitigate the risk, they simply weren’t implemented.
+Onapsis Research Labs also discovered that there can be as little as 24 hours between the disclosure of a vulnerability and observable scanning by attackers looking for these vulnerabilities, and just 72 hours before a functional exploit is available.
+What is particularly alarming from these findings is that many of these software exploits are well-known and have mitigations and/or security patches widely available to mitigate the risk, they simply weren’t implemented.
 As a result, the U.S. Department of Homeland Security has issued six alerts to date about cyber attacks targeting business-critical enterprise systems, including SAP.
 A defense-in-depth strategy of layers of security around business-critical applications can be rendered ineffective by an attacker who knows the application well enough to exploit its vulnerabilities, and it can have a serious impact on the business.

 If an attacker is able to gain access to an unprotected SAP system, business processes could be disrupted and the business impact could be critical.
 Successful exploitation of a vulnerable SAP system would allow an attacker to perform several malicious activities, including: